jjuanrivvera99/laravel-nginx-mysql-docker/README.md

 # Description

-[This](https://github.com/jjuanrivvera99/laravel-nginx-mysql-docker) is a laravel environment with docker-compose.
+[This](https://github.com/jjuanrivvera99/laravel-nginx-mysql-docker) is a complete laravel environment using docker-compose with the following services: nginx, queue daemon, redis, mysql, scheduler and node js.

 ## How to run this project